 Program on Science, Technology and Society at Harvard|

-Laurence Delina is a postdoctoral associate at the Frederick S. Pardee Center for the Study of the Longer-Range Future at Boston University and a Spring 2016 visiting fellow at the STS Program.
+Laurence Delina is a postdoctoral associate at the Frederick S. Pardee Center for the Study of the Longer-Range Future at Boston University and was a Spring 2016 visiting fellow at the STS Program.
 His work explores the governance and institutional arrangements in the politics and policy of sustainability, with particular focus on sustainable energy transitions and climate mitigation.
 On these broad issues, he is interested on the scalar and temporal qualities of socioeconomic changes, sociotechnical transitions, energy policy, and nonviolent social movements.
 Laurence was an STS visiting fellow in Spring 2013 and returns to Harvard to continue his work on the climate action movement, and the future of energy in developing countries.

 Laurence’s research interest on the nexus of governance, institutions and environmental sustainability has led to several publications that span issues surrounding the governance of sustainable energy, climate finance, multi-level institutions (especially international environmental governance), and climate change in Asia and beyond.
 Building on these works, he aims to design a model on the convergence among state, civic and corporate actors for rapid and radical mitigation.
 Recognising the boundary- and level-crossing nature of these contemporary governance actors, Laurence is also interested in identifying the complexities and challenges of this new arrangement.